 The Fresh Tissue Dissection Lab (FTDL) offers a unique opportunity for residents and medical students to practice hands-on airway management skills in a stress-free setting utilizing a fresh cadaver model.
 In addition to bag-valve-mask ventilation and direct laryngoscopy, other airway skills are taught including video laryngoscopy, intubating LMA, retrograde-wire intubation as well as emergency airway procedures, such as needle and open cricothyroidotomy.
 The trainee is able to perform each of these procedures directly on the cadaver.
 Beginning early on in their training the anesthesia interns also take part in clinical skills training in the FTDL during which they are taught how to perform procedures such as chest-tube thoracostomy and central line placement.
 As senior residents, they will have the opportunity to take part in teaching some of these skills to the junior residents in the lab.
 The FTDL is an exceptional training platform allowing residents to practice their procedural skills and develop the confidence needed to provide the best care to their patients.

-The Simulation Center (at the LAC+USC Medical Center) houses a METI state of the art Human Patient Simulator (HPS) fully automatic, high-fidelity patient simulator specifically designed for training in anesthesia as part of the curriculum for both Anesthesiology Residents and the Student Certified Registered Nurse Anesthetists (CRNAs).
+The Simulation Center (at the Los Angeles General Medical Center) houses a METI state of the art Human Patient Simulator (HPS) fully automatic, high-fidelity patient simulator specifically designed for training in anesthesia as part of the curriculum for both Anesthesiology Residents and the Student Certified Registered Nurse Anesthetists (CRNAs).

 The HPS is the only patient simulator with the ability to provide respiratory gas exchange, anesthesia delivery, and patient monitoring with real physiological clinical monitors.
 Our anesthesiologists and CRNAs have been specifically trained to run high-fidelity simulation scenarios and debriefings.